united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

 1. execute `docker-compose -f ./deployment/sensorconnect/docker-compose.yaml up -d --build`

 ## Underlying Functionality

-Sensorconnect is based on IO-Link.
-Sensorconnect will download relevant IODD files automatically after installation from the IODDfinder website (https://io-link.com/en/IODDfinder/IODDfinder.php).
-We will also provide a folder to manually deposit IODD-files, if the automatic download doesn't work.
+Sensorconnect downloads relevant IODD files automatically after installation from the [IODDfinder website](https://io-link.com/en/IODDfinder/IODDfinder.php).
+If an unknown sensor is connected later, sensorconnect will automatically download the file.
+We will also provide a folder to manually deposit IODD-files, if the automatic download doesn't work (e.g. no internet connection).

-Sensorconnect will scan the ip range for new ifm gateways (used to connect the IO-Link devices to).
+Sensorconnect scans the ip range for new ifm gateways (used to connect the IO-Link devices to).
 To do that, sensorconnect iterates through all the possible ipaddresses in the specified ip-Address Range ("http://"+url, `payload`, timeout=0.1).
-It stores the ip-Adresses, with the productcodes (*the types of the devices*) and the individual serialnumbers.
+It stores the ip-Adresses, with the productcodes (*the types of the gateways*) and the individual serialnumbers.

 **Scanning with following `payload`: (information sent during a POST request to the ifm gateways)**
 ```JSON